GoogleChrome/web.dev/src/site/content/en/learn/privacy/third-parties/index.md

 and there may be a "third-party requests" checkbox to show only third parties.
 (It can also be useful to use `Content-Security-Policy` reporting to perform a continual audit, for which read further on.)

-[Simon Hearne's “Request Map Generator”](https://simonhearne.com/2015/find-third-party-assets/) tool can also be a helpful overview of all the subrequests that a publicly available page makes.
+[Simon Hearne's "Request Map Generator"](https://simonhearne.com/2015/find-third-party-assets/) tool can also be a helpful overview of all the subrequests that a publicly available page makes.

 This is also the point at which you can include the business-focused third parties identified as part of the non-technical audit